justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 selector = 3; // selector for congrueUp

-willWrite = 0; // this is very critical - set willWrite to 0 initilly
+willWrite = 0; // this is very critical - set willWrite to 0 initially

 #28; // allow a cycle for outputs to stabilize, then write